 - it is active as a vital force and a force of love;

-- this radiation owes its existence to sensitivity.
-(4)
+- this radiation owes its existence to the element of feeling (4)

 e. new knowledge about soul, spirit, conscience, conscience and love; (5)

 f. new knowledge on the correspondence between the interior and the exterior in man and in all living beings.
 Carl Huter developed a scientific subject from this, which he calls Hutersche Psycho-Physiognomik.
 (6)

 g.
 Many other discoveries about people: body types, sympathy and antipathy between people, etc.

 (2) Will the unusual phenomena in the field of quantum physics and the theory of relativity, which today can be described with formulas, but which are beyond human imagination, be explained in a clear manner?